topmagyar/FileConverter/README.md

 FileConverter library was developed for converting special object "Car" between different file types.
-Also user can change files content through the library.
+Also user can change files content using this library.

 Library contains main FileReader interface and FileReaderImpl class as the implementation.
 Supported parsers localed into "parsers" folder.